-Applicants must complete and submit a separate online loan application to apply for preapproval to initiate the loan process.
-These loans are administered by lending institutions and are dependent on credit worthiness.
+Applicants must complete and submit a separate online loan application with the selected private loan lender to apply for preapproval and initiate the loan process.
+These non-federal loans are administered by lending institutions (bank or credit unions) and are based on credit worthiness.
 Interest rates and fees will vary depending on your credit score and the usage of a co-signer.
 Co-signers can be used to either reduce the interest rate or help obtain the loan due to credit problems.
-It is your responsibility to contact the private loan lender and research their interest rate options, terms and benefits offered and eligibility requirements.* Be prepared to wait a minimum of thirty days to receive a private/alternative loan.
-The lender will communicate with you via email or mail requesting multiple documents and guiding you through their application process.
-Be aware of additional information needed by the private loan lender as it could affect how quickly you (the student) receive these private loan funds.
+It is your responsibility to contact the private loan lender and research their interest rate options, terms and benefits offered and eligibility requirements.* Be prepared to wait a minimum of thirty days to receive a private loan.
+The private loan lender will communicate with you via email or mail requesting multiple documents and guiding you through their application process.
+Be aware of additional information needed by the private loan lender as it could affect how quickly you (the borrower) receive these private loan funds.

 *Eligibility requirements may include, but are not limited to, attending at least half-time, making Satisfactory Academic Progress (SAP), being currently enrolled, becoming a member, etc. It is in your best interest to check the private loan lender's website for specific requirements BEFORE applying with the lender.
 If the private loan lender's requirements are not met, the school will not certify the approved private loan.

 The University of Tulsa does not receive any monetary or material benefit for recommending these lenders.

 Anheuser-Busch Employees' Credit Union - Student Choice Loan

 Arkansas FCU-Student Choice Loan

 Bank of North Dakota (BND)